chuynh18/fourinarow/README.md

 * __Done:__ Get the HTML and CSS set up so that a board is represented
 * __Done:__ Hook into the board with some basic JavaScript and get the game board represented in code
 * __Done:__ Get the game logic stood up so that it can be played with two players
-* Get a basic first-pass "AI" stood up.
+* __In progress:__ Get a basic first-pass "AI" stood up.
 I don't claim to understand all the intricacies of this game, so the first-pass will probably be incredibly easy to beat.
 * Refine the AI so that it plays a little better.
 This may be tricky, as I'll have to develop some insights into the game as I go along.

 What I will _NOT_ be doing: